Be Good to Your Heart – Your Life Depends On It

-Commit to a heart healthy lifestyle in 2020 and then own the lifestyle.
+Commit to a heart healthy lifestyle and then own the lifestyle.
 Good health habits will open the door to an active, productive and fulfilling life in our senior years.
 Many of us need appropriate and regular healthcare, surgical operations, prescription medications, and dietary supplements to treat a variety of illnesses.
 However, the blessing of good health depends most importantly on achieving healthy lifestyle habits.

 Cholesterol is essential to our bodies, but can also lead to serious heart and vascular problems such as heart attack and stroke.
 Blood cholesterol values should be checked regularly and one should understand and know of these numbers.
 Some will need a statin or other prescription drug to manage cholesterol.
 All who have an abnormal cholesterol should include exercise, weight control, and healthy nutrition in their plan as well.